Introduction

 How do I filter products by status?

-How do I validate a marker before creating a status?
+How do I check whether a status marker exists?

 Can I change the order of statuses displayed?

-Yes!
-In the admin panel, you can drag-and-drop statuses to reorder them.
-This affects the sortOrder field and determines the display priority in your application.
+Yes.
+In the admin panel you can drag-and-drop statuses to reorder them.
+This affects the position field, which determines display order in your application.

 How do I add custom styling to status badges?